Olympus E-M10 III vs Sony A7S II

-Both the E-M10 III and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 III and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A7S II was replaced by the Sony A7S III, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the E-M10 III and A7S II can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Olympus E-M10 III better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.